 Based on the composition of the bedrock, blasting would be required for removal.
 See the preliminary construction work plan in FEIS Appendix G. An area of bedrock removal has been identified in the vicinity of lot 9 based on borings performed by GZA (as shown in FEIS Appendix N).
+A certified blasting company will be needed to determine the number of days or daily duration of blasting.
+Based on the minor volume of rock to be removed it is estimated that blasting will require one to two weeks to perform with normally two blasts per day.
 During construction, careful attention would be paid to the neighboring properties.
 The blasting shall be conducted by a New York State licensed blasting contractor.
 The selected contractor would prepare a written Blasting Plan in accordance the with the Village of Mamaroneck Village Code Chapter 120 and the New York Department of Transportation "Geotechnical Engineering Manual: Procedure for Blasting" latest edition (Appendix 5), providing a detailed description of the means and methods of the proposed rock removal program.
-This plan would be forwarded to the Town Engineering Department and Building Department for review.
+This plan would be forwarded to the Village Engineering Department and Building Department for review.
 The blasting contractor would have a Pre-Blast meeting with representatives of the Village Engineering and Building Departments to review schedule, field activities and vibration and noise monitoring.
 The blasting contractor would also implement acoustic overpressure and vibration monitoring as required by the Blasting Plan to minimize the risk of structural damage to nearby structures.
 Since blasting involves relatively short (a few seconds) noise exposures in the community, it is not considered a significant cause of human annoyance.